 - It’s like a catalogue of men or women available in your area

-– You don’t have to engage the conversation, just looking at photos, and Swipe right to like or left to pass
+- You don’t have to engage in the conversation, just look at photos, and Swipe right to like or left to pass

 - If someone likes you back, it’s a match!